 - A free membership area to ensure repeat visitors

-Lesson I’ve learned, is debt pays much better than investing as a business.
-This is because the very nature of society.
-We have many more people in debt, then can invest unfortunately.
+The lesson I’ve learned is debt pays much better than investing as a business.
+This is because of the very nature of society.
+We have many more people in debt, then can invest, unfortunately.

 You may not want to strive for a 7-figure exit of your business.
 That’s perfectly fine.

-My point is with affiliate marketing it certainly possible to achieve what you deem as financial success.
+My point is with affiliate marketing is certainly possible to achieve what you deem as financial success.
 You might be satisfied with creating a part-time side hustle.
-I created this list a means of inspiration and breakdown some insights of why I think they were successful.
+I created this list as a means of inspiration and breakdown of some insights into why I think they were successful.